 Navigate Prop 65 Compliance with Confidence and Clarity

 California’s Proposition 65 (the Safe Drinking Water and Toxic Enforcement Act of 1986) requires businesses to provide warnings for significant exposures to chemicals known to cause cancer, birth defects, or other reproductive harm.
-With more than 900 chemicals now on the Prop 65 list, compliance can be challenging for manufacturers, distributors, and operators doing business in California.
-We provide end-to-end Prop 65 support, including compliance audits, chemical exposure assessments, safe harbor evaluations, and litigation support, helping clients minimize risk and maintain compliance.
+With more than 900 chemicals now on the Prop 65 list, compliance can be challenging for manufacturers, distributors, and companies doing business in California.
+We provide end-to-end Prop 65 support, including compliance audits, chemical exposure assessments, Safe Harbor evaluations, and litigation support which help clients minimize risk and maintain compliance.

 Service Specifics